bri3d/VW_Flash/docs.md

 The boot-time process follows the list: Mask ROM -> SBOOT -> CBOOT -> ASW/CAL.

+The Mask ROM first checks the state of the HWCFG register to determine whether to jump into a [bootstrap loader](https://github.com/bri3d/TC1791_CAN_BSL) or into PMEM at 0x80000000.
+In the case that the configuration is set to jump into PMEM, memory is left read-unprotected and executable.
+If a bootstrap loader is selected, memory is locked for read and execution using the Tricore USR0 password flags, the bootstrap loader is placed in scratchpad ram at C0000000 and executed from there.
+So, the passwords or a method to recover them are necessary to access flash from the bootstrap loader.

+Execution is next passed to SBOOT at 0x80000000.
+SBOOT checks some flags to enter a command shell, then if execution is uninterrupted, checks for a "CBOOT_temp" awaiting promotion in flash.
+If the CBOOT_temp exists, it is promoted into the CBOOT area and the device reset.
+Otherwise, SBOOT continues execution by measuring the "OK" blocks and CRC checksum for CBOOT, then jumping into it.

-In the case of the VW-supplied application, when CBOOT starts up, it checks that each block has an "OK Flag" set before unlocking it for execution and jumping in.
+When CBOOT starts up, it checks a "reboot reason" flag to verify that the system is starting up normally.
+It then verifies that each individual software block has an "OK Flag" set before unlocking it for execution and jumping in.

 These "OK Flags" are outside of the remotely-writeable range of flash.
 They are set as part of the flash-memory update process in CBOOT, after a block has been measured against a [CRC32 checksum](https://github.com/bri3d/VW_Flash/blob/master/checksumsimos18.py) and an RSA signature check.
 Because flash is "trusted" in this model, CBOOT assumes that as long as the OK flag was set in flash, no additional re-measurement of the block is necessary and it is safe to unlock and jump into the block.
-If all necessary OK Flags aren't set, CBOOT simply does not continue the boot process, instead waiting for a manufacturer tool to supply a valid flash to resolve the issue.
+If all necessary OK Flags aren't set, CBOOT simply does not continue the boot process, instead waiting in "programming mode" for a manufacturer tool to supply a valid flash to resolve the issue.

 Simple enough.
 Quite exploitable if flash can be written, but flash is inside the CPU and locked away, so we still need a way in.